Dog Cancer Diet Guidelines

 Many dog lovers panic when their dog with cancer develops kidney problems and needs a kidney-friendly diet, or pancreatitis that requires a pancreas-friendly diet, or new allergies that require a different diet.
 They worry that feeding their dog a non-dog cancer diet will be harmful and let the cancer progress.

-We always have to weigh pros and cons in treating any illness, and this is a tricky one.
+We always have to weigh the pros and cons in treating any illness, which is tricky.

 The bottom line for feeding your dog with cancer is that eating something is better than not eating anything at all.2

-In general, diets that are low in simple carbohydrates and have moderate amounts of protein, fiber, and fats (with a special emphasis on omega-3 fatty acids) are beneficial to dogs with cancer.7 The closer you can get to these parameters, the better.
+Generally, diets that are low in simple carbohydrates and have moderate amounts of protein, fiber, and fats (with a special emphasis on omega-3 fatty acids) benefit dogs with cancer.7 The closer you can get to these parameters, the better.

 1. Heinze CR, Gomez FC, Freeman LM.
 Assessment of commercial diets and recipes for home-prepared diets recommended for dogs with cancer.
 J Am Vet Med Assoc.
 2012;241(11):1453-1460. doi:10.2460/javma.241.11.1453